Google's not so bad

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 53: Google's not so bad was compiled by Justin Pyvis and delivered on 12 November 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.